cher-nov/Gena/README.md

 ```
 Copy-assign one vector to another.
 Sizes of the elements in both arrays must coincide.
 On error, the destination vector remains untouched.

-* *phandle* – a reference to the handle to a destination vector
+* *phandle* – a pointer to the handle to a destination vector
 * *source* – a handle to a source vector

 *Return value:* a handle to the destination vector, or `NULL` on error